- We strive to provide complete care for our patients. Learn more about all the services we provide.

 Dr. Meyer is an active member of the American Veterinary Medical Association (AVMA), American Association of Equine Practitioners (AAEP), the American Association of Bovine Practitioners (AABP), National Cutting Horse Association, and the American Quarter Horse Association.

 Dr. Meyer’s husband, Nathan, is a veterinarian for a cattle feeding company.
 When not working as veterinarians, they enjoy ranching and outdoor activities.

 Dr. Daniels joined Carbon County Veterinary Hospital in June of 2015.
 She was born and raised in Lafayette, Louisiana.
 Dr. Daniels attended Louisiana State University in Baton Rouge, earning her Bachelors in Animal Science in 2012 and Doctorate in Veterinary Medicine in 2015.

 Dr. Daniels is a member of the American Veterinary Medical Association, Wyoming Veterinary Medical Association, American Association of Small Ruminant Practitioners, and currently serves as Treasurer for Pet Partners of Carbon County.

 In her spare time, Dr. Daniels enjoys exploring all Wyoming as to offer.
 She enjoys traveling, hiking, horseback riding, and cooking Cajun cuisine.
 Dr. Daniels shares her home with Lady, a Black Lab and Zip, a 7 month old orange American Longhair kitten.

-These candles remove pet odors as well as other household odors.
-They are made from a paraffin and soy blend and have an estimated burn time of 70 hours.
-There is a fragrance for everyone!
+These products smell fantastic and as they burn they remove pet odors as well as other household odors like cigarette smoke and cooking odors!
+These candles have an estimates burn time of 70 hours.
+There is a fragrance for everyone.
 Give one a try today!